dmikhr/pdfjuicer/README.md

   -w, --workers int      Set number of anynchronous workers (default N*)
   ```

-*Default number of asynchronous workers is set to number (N) of logical CPU cores in your computer.
+*Default number of asynchronous workers is set by default to number (N) of logical CPU cores in your computer.

 ## Usage examples